 We’ve been deep-diving into boutiques around the world to find the very best calcium carbonate in minute crystalline form.
 It seems jewellers have been busy rethinking pearls, with contemporary (and often affordable) results

-Over the last decade, a host of contemporary jewellers have been drawn to the possibilities of a pearl, removing it from its traditional home in high jewellery and reinventing it for a new generation.
+Over the last decade, a host of contemporary jewellers, both new and established, have been drawn to the possibilities of a pearl, removing it from its traditional home in high jewellery and reinventing it for a new generation.
 Now, driven by undercurrents of sustainability and a mood for rebellion, these more affordable and playful pieces feel more timely than ever.
 Drilled or recycled, with every imperfection celebrated, today’s pearl jewellery captures the irreverent mood of a post-pandemic world.

 The new collection from Danish jewellery brand, Anni Lu, is just the thing needed to brighten dark January days.
 In Wave Dancer, golden detailing and clashing silhouettes add a fun irreverence to pearls.
 Here, mismatching beads make an effortless in to the trend which looks set to stay for 2021.

 Nancy Newberg handcrafts her jewellery in Los Angeles, imbuing her pieces with surprising design ticks for a fresh and modern result.
 Here, the traditional rows of pearls form a perfectly imperfect rainbow of hues, all the warmer when juxtaposed against dark diamond rings.

 Pearl earrings, when worn in new ways, leave their traditional fusty reputation far in the past.
 The Pearl Crescendo earring from Los Angeles-based fine jeweller Katkim is a chic example - designed to curve around the earlobe, a floating pearl studded with a diamond appears to rest on the jawline for a cool play on the trend.